gushogg-blake/datacamp-assignment/CourseOutline.md

 Learning objectives:

-- Learner will be able to use the `useState` hook to initialise and update a piece of dynamic state within a functional React component.
+- Learner will be able to use the `useState` hook to manage state within a functional React component.

+- Learner will be able to explain why simply reassigning a variable doesn't automatically update the DOM.

 Example exercise: fix a simple clock component to use `useState` instead of a direct variable assignment to get it to update every second.

-## Chapter 3: Components & props

-## Chapter 4: Handling Events

-Tie everything together with an interactive example
+### Lesson 2.2: Hook rules

+Learning objectives:

+- Learner will be able to explain what context hooks can be called in and why.

+- Learner will be able to recognise where a hook would be out of context and factor the code out into a new component in order to make it work.

+Example exercise: fix a broken component by moving hook usage out of a conditional or loop and into a new subcomponent.

+### Lesson 2.3: Shared state

+Learning objectives:

+- Learner will be able to lift state up to share it between multiple components.

+Example exercise: